|

 The mission of the El Salvador Projects of the Palo Alto Friends Meeting is to raise the level of education for the young people of the poorest communities in El Salvador.
 We believe that education is the key to lowering various social problems while raising the community standard of living and self-esteem of the students.

 The other focus is on providing university level education for qualified students.
-We match donors with specific students and we ensure that there is communication both ways at least once each year.
-These letters serve as an important bridge toward building understanding between our two cultures.
-It costs approximately $1000 per year to educate one university student.
+Our in country director matches up donations from individuals or groups of supporters with students applying for financial aid and we ensure that there is communication both ways at least twice each year.
+These letters and photos from the students serve as an important bridge toward building understanding between our two cultures.
+It costs approximately $1200 per year for our program to educate one university student.
 While there are some individuals who are able to support a single student we also have several groups that have joined funds to support a student.
-Since 1999, when our university student loan program was started, we have graduated 41 students as teachers, nurses, technicians in everything from computer science to industrial engineering.
+Since 1999, when our university student loan program was started, we have graduated over 120 students as teachers, nurses, technicians and students with B.A. and B.S. degrees in everything from computer science to industrial engineering.
 In 2006 our first student with a B. S. degree graduated from the university.
-Javier not only graduated a semester early but graduated top in his class.
-In 2007, five more students will be graduating with B. S. and B. A. degrees.
-In 2007 we are providing financial support to 20 university students.
-Part of our support includes three student houses, two in San Salvador and one in San Miguel for our students from Morazan(the poorest department in El Salvador)
+Javier not only graduated a semester early but he graduated top in his class.
+In 2023 we hope to provide financial support to 18 university students.

 Palo Alto Friends Meeting